winstonDeGreef/content/files/en-us/web/api/nodeiterator/index.md

 _This interface doesn't inherit any method._

 - {{domxref("NodeIterator.detach()")}} {{deprecated_inline}}
   - : This operation is a no-op.
 It doesn't do anything.
-Previously it was telling the engine that the `NodeIterator` was no more used, but this is now useless.
+Previously it told the browser engine that the `NodeIterator` would not be used anymore, and would deactivate the `NodeIterator`, but this now does nothing.
 - {{domxref("NodeIterator.previousNode()")}}
   - : Returns the previous {{domxref("Node")}} in the document, or `null` if there are none.